XpnsiveSharks/dotnet-api-basics/README.md

-# ASP.NET Core Minimal API – Project Structure (Day One)
+# ASP.NET Core Minimal API – Project Structure (Basic Setup)

 This document explains each file and folder in the current project.
 The project uses the **minimal API template**.